Rihanna Steps Out in Denim on Denim With 4-Inch Gunmetal Spike Heels

 For the occasion, the “Umbrella” singer and Puma designer paired her denim-on-denim ensemble with peep toe knotted velvet and leather sandals from Tom Ford.
 And a red lip matched the crimson of her sultry stilettos, featuring 4-inch gunmetal heels, which completed the look.

-Rihanna appears to be a fan of the knotted peep toe style as she was spotted on a date with her new billionaire boyfriend earlier this month rocking a pair of Giuseppe Zanotti Bridget gold matte metallic knot mules.
+Rihanna appears to be a fan of the knotted peep toe style, as she was spotted on a date with her new billionaire boyfriend earlier this month rocking a pair of Giuseppe Zanotti Bridget gold matte metallic knot mules.

-Meanwhile, Rihanna’s new Fenty x Puma Cleated Creeper dropped today (Aug.
-31).
-The collection — which is sure to sell out fast — is designed to represent the archetypal high school cliques — nerds, jocks, preps and so on.
+Meanwhile, Rihanna’s new Fenty x Puma Cleated Creeper dropped today.
+The collection — which is sure to sell out fast — is designed to represent the archetypal high school cliques: nerds, jocks, preps and so on.

 To get the look, shop via the link below.

-Tom Ford Knotted velvet and leather sandals, $1,090; net-a-porter.com
+Tom Ford knotted velvet and leather sandals, $1,090; net-a-porter.com

 Want more?